psf/bylaws/bylaws.md

 be deemed to take effect before the election of any individual directors during the same meeting.

 **Section 5.5.
-Election and Term.** Each person named in the Certificate of Incorporation or elected by the incorporator(s) at the organization meeting, as the case may be, as a member of the initial Board of Directors shall hold office until the first annual meeting of members and until his or her successor shall have been elected and qualified or until his or her earlier resignation, removal or death.
+Election and Term of at-large Directors.** At the 2017 annual meeting of members and at each annual meeting thereafter, the voting members shall elect eleven (11) at-large directors to hold office for a term of up to three years, with each year being counted as complete at the next succeeding annual meeting.
+There shall be three classes of directors.
+Class A directors shall have a an initial term extending for three (3) years beginning after the 2017 election of directors.
+Class B directors shall have a an initial term extending for two (2) years beginning after the 2017 election of directors.
+Class C directors shall have an initial term extending for one (1) year beginning after the 2017 election of directors.
+For the 2017 election only, the four candidates receiving the highest number of votes shall be designated class A directors, the four receiving the next highest number of votes shall be designated class B directors, and the three receiving the third highest number of votes shall be designated class C directors.
+Upon completion of the term beginning after the 2017 elections, all classes of directors shall be elected for three-year terms.

-At the first annual meeting of members and at each annual meeting thereafter, the voting members shall elect directors to hold office until the next succeeding annual meeting.
-Each director shall hold office for the term for which he or she is elected and until his or her successor shall have been elected and qualified or until his or her earlier resignation, removal or death.
+Each at-large director shall hold office for the term for which he or she is elected and until his or her successor shall have been elected and qualified or until his or her earlier resignation, removal or death.

+**Section 5.5.1 Election and Term of Officer Directors.** The corporation shall have up to two Officer Directors selected from the Officers of the Corporation, with the initial selection of Officer Directors corresponding to the positions of Director of Operations and General Counsel, subject to a vote of the members.
+Officer directors shall be required to maintain their Officer positions for the duration of their term as Officer Directors on the Board of Directors and shall be subject to approval votes for retention.
+Approval votes for the retention of Officer Directors shall be held concurrent with the election of other directors on a schedule deemed convenient by the Board, but with no requirement to be more frequent than the election of Class A directors.
+Officer Directors can also be removed subject to a vote of no confidence by the at-large Directors.
+In all other respects Officer Directors shall be as at-large Directors.

 **Section 5.6.
 Resignation and Removal of Directors.** A director may resign at any time upon written request to the corporation.